Oluwasetemi/css-note/slides.md

 ---

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Turn</h3>
-The <kbd>turn</kbd> unit represents how many turns the element should make.
+The `turn` unit represents how many turns the element should make.
 1 turn is equal to 360 degrees.

 ```html {monaco-run}
 <style>